Sophievanderburg/serverside-get-inspired/README.md

 ## Optimalisation
 A tool to help you optimize your web app is Lighthouse.
 Lighthouse is implemented in the chrome browser.
 It generates a report of your website.
 In that rapport you get hints of how you can optimize your website.
 Lighthouse has 4 topics: SEO, Accessibility, Best practices & performance. <br>

 **SEO** stands for Search Engine Optimization.
-Good SEO help people find your website.
-META-tags for instance lets search engines know what your site is about. <br>
+Good SEO helps people find your website.
+This way more people will visit your website.
+META-tags, for instance, let search engines know what your site is about.
+If a person googles on a term that is in your META-tags, Google can send them to your web app.<br>
-Accessibility is also very important.
-A view examples of accessibility are: alt-text on images, button have text in them, HTML has a lang-attribute & headings in sequentially-descending order<br>

 **Accessibility** is also very important.
 A view examples of accessibility are: alt-text on images, button have text in them, HTML has a lang-attribute & headings in sequentially-descending order.<br>